The Visionary Future of CAR T-Cell Therapy

 Learn more about Mass General Cancer Center's Lymphoma treatment program.

-Abecma is FDA approved for the treatment of adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.
+Abecma was approved by the FDA in March 2021 for the treatment of adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.

 View Cellular Therapy clinical trials.